guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 ## BLEU score

-Usually the BLEU score is used for evaluating the accuracy of machine-translation models.
-But we have used it here as a general guideline.
+Usually the BLEU score is used for evaluating the accuracy of machine-translation models, but also more generally for open-ended natural language tasks.
+We have used it here as a general, not precise, indicator of performance.

 The score was calculated for 4 different n-grams: